degisew/onboarding/README.md

 To run this project you need:

-- You should be having [Python](https://python.org/) installed on your computer
+- to have [Python](https://python.org/) installed on your computer
+- to have [MariaDB](https://mariadb.com/) installed on your computer
 ### Setup

 To get a local copy up and running follow these simple example steps.